olegpshenin/UWO/Source [with screenshoots]/Raycast Targets Manager/Readme.txt

+This tool is a part of Unity Workflow Optimization project (https://github.com/users/olegpshenin/projects/1)

 To use this utility just select any object you would like to inspect, then:
 - Right click on selected object -> Manage Raycast Targets or